The Harm Of Hurrying

 Hurrying ends up being far more harmful than helpful.

 It is a word born of stress and miscommunication as two parties fight to get their opinions listened to and validated.
-Human Resources must take a stand and act as an impartial mediator during such situations as they are the best equipped to handle defusing the situation the best.
+The People Management team must take a stand and act as an impartial mediator during such situations as they are the best equipped to handle defusing the situation the best.
 Once it is dismantled, progress can be made.